methanoliver/pandoc-fimfic/README.md

     fimfic-footnote-pre: true

-Actually getting sidenotes you're happy with requires further configuration, see below.
+Actually getting sidenotes you're happy with will require further configuration, see below.
 Beware: Fimfiction does not have a clearfix between paragraphs, which means that an overly long footnote block in a figure tag -- which is how you get sidenotes -- can interfere with footnote blocks for subsequent paragraphs and the paragraphs themselves.

-#### fimfic-footnote-scale ####

-Footnotes are traditionally printed in a smaller font size in most media.
-By default, this is equal to 0.75em.
-Should you wish to use a smaller or larger font size, set this value:

-    fimfic-footnote-scale: 1.1em

-Scaling footnotes is accomplished by the use of a pseudo-tag, `{{!fnscale!}}` and `{{!fnscale_end!}}` which you might need to use to construct your own `fimfic-footnote-block-tag`.

 #### fimfic-footnote-block-tag ####

 This option allows you to customize the start and end of the footnote blocks.
 The default, for inline footnotes, is

-    fimfic-footnote-block-tag: ["[quote=Footnotes]{{!fnscale!}}", "{{!fnscale_end!}}[/quote]"]
+    fimfic-footnote-block-tag: ["[quote=Footnotes][size=0.75em]", "[/size][/quote]"]

-That is, footnote bodies are collected into a quote block and wrapped with a `[size=...]` tag of a given footnote scale.
+That is, footnote bodies are collected into a quote block and wrapped with a `[size=...]` tag with a scale smaller than the usual text.

 #### fimfic-footnote-marker-style ####